 INFORM measures Afghanistan’s risk of humanitarian crisis and disaster to be very high, at 7.8/10.
 Afghanistan’s hazard is of particular concern, at 8.8/10.?

 UNHCR suspended facilitated returns during the winter season from 1 November, 2016 to 28 February, 2017.?

-Pakistan has set March 15, 2017 as the deadline for registered Afghan refugees to leave the country.?
+Pakistan has extended the deadline for registered Afghan refugees to leave the country to December 2017.?

 Risk of below-average precipitation during the next wet season (October to May) caused by La Niña ?

 By June 2017, the number of acutely food insecure people will likely decrease seasonally from a peak in late winter/early spring. ?

 Crisis Overview 2016: Afghanistan